 Accessible for all businesses: Because they are so quick and easy to implement, they can be utilised by all businesses of any size.
 They can be created for free and can be added, adjusted to fit any scale and work both in digital and physical communications.

-QR codes have firmly cemented themselves into society, with businesses everywhere implementing this technology into different forms of communications, some independently and some with the help of communication experts.
+QR codes have firmly cemented themselves into society, with businesses everywhere implementing this technology into different forms of communication, some independently and some with the help of communication experts.
 Some communication experts, such as CFH Docmail Limited, have been helping organisations utilise QR codes across both the public, private and tertiary sectors for many years.
 It’s the perfect way to bring physical and digital communication channels together achieving the best of both worlds.

 If you are interested in using QR codes in your communications, then why not get in touch by scanning the QR code below or filling out a contact form and one of our experts will be in touch.